Personal Injury FAQ

 For example, claims involving government entities have very short deadlines for filing a notice of claim.
 If you fail to file a notice of claim, you could lose your right to file a lawsuit.

 There are other exceptions to the Texas statutes of limitations for personal injury cases.
 Because you do not want to risk losing your right to file a lawsuit for an injury claim, talk with an accident lawyer now.
+Learn more about the timeline of a personal injury case.

 9. Injured Workers Might Have Additional Claims Other Than Workers’ Comp